tanvincible/symbios/README.md

 Any Symbios-compliant system must be haltable, overrideable, and rewritable by human agents — instantly and without fail.

 ### 5. Multi-Agent Coherence
-When multiple intelligent agents operate, they must negotiate intent via shared, auditable alignment states—resolving conflict and sharing perspective.
+When multiple intelligent agents operate, they must negotiate intent via shared, auditable alignment states — resolving conflict and sharing perspective.

 ### 6. Human-Centric Guardrails
 Safety is not a postscript.
 It is embedded.
 Every system must prioritize human flourishing over narrow task completion.